 We seek to pay base salaries at competitive levels that enable us to attract, motivate, and retain highly qualified executive officers.
-Base salaries for our executive officers, including our Named Executive Officers, reflect his or her position, responsibilities, experience, skills, performance, and ongoing and expected future contributions.
-In determining base salary, the Compensation Committee also takes into account competitive salary levels for similar positions at the companies in the compensation peer group and base salary levels relative to other positions within our company.
-Consistent with our compensation philosophy, we tend to set the base salaries of our executive officers at levels that are less than the market median to reinforce our desire that our executive officers receive meaningful levels of incentive compensation based on our financial performance and their achievement of individual performance objectives as set from time to time.
+Base salaries for our executive officers, including our Named Executive Officers, reflect the Named Executive Officer's position, responsibilities, experience, skills, performance, and ongoing and expected future contributions.
+In determining base salary, the Compensation Committee also takes into account salary levels for similar positions at the companies in the compensation peer group and base salary levels relative to other positions within our company.
+Consistent with our compensation philosophy, we set the base salaries of our executive officers at levels that are less than the market median to reinforce our desire that our annual performance-based cash bonuses and LTI compensation, which are based on our financial performance and our executive officers' achievement of individual performance objectives as set from time to time, represent a significant portion of the executive officers' target compensation each year.